Wind-River/vscode-wrlinux/README.md

 ## Overview

-Wind River Linux for Visual Studio Code is an extension for Visual Studio Code published by Wind River.
-You may install it to use Software Develop Kits (SDKs) on both Linux and Windows development machines.
+Wind River Linux for Visual Studio Code is a project for Visual Studio Code published by Wind River.
+You may extend it to use Software Development Kits (SDKs) on both Linux and Windows development machines.

 These instructions are for a Raspberry Pir 4 image based on the bcm-2xxx-rpi4 support package.
 For instructions on how to use the SDK with the Raspberry Pi 4, please refer to the *master* branch.